tanishqmanuja/todos-react-elysia/README.md

 # Todos App (React + ElysiaJS)

 A simple starter fullstack todos app built with React and ElysiaJS using bunJS.
-This project is purposefully kept minimal so that it can be used as a starting point for beginnersto to intermediate level developers.
+This project is purposefully kept minimal so that it can be used as a starting point for beginners-intermediate level developers.

 ## 💻 Client